Planets and Asteroids: their meaning

 Dionysus, also named the Black Sun, is the balance point of the Sun.
 It represents the unconscious part, the black hole, the area not yet awakened to Knowledge.
 It is seldom used and often contested… probably quite rightly.
 Its yearly motion is only of 1 degree and 52 minutes.
 Therefore, it is collective by nature.
 At the end of 2003, it was located at 13° Cancer.
 The place where it is posited in the natal chart indicates the field in which the individual significantly meets with communities.

-Proserpina, a star that is yet to be discovered, and the existence of which seems "logical" in relation to the planets' symbolism, represents the cycle of nature, reconstruction, and revival.
-To the initiated person, it means the positive side of the 8th house, the mystery of death, and the wealth of the unconscious.
+Proserpina, sometimes referred to as Persephone, is a trans-Plutonian hypothetical planet.
+Proserpina is related to mysteries, revival and reconstruction, as well as cycles.
+She enriches the unconscious, and gives the possibility to combine modern life with spirituality, the East with the West, and mysticism with concrete life.
 Its symbolism has its source in the myth of Persephone, daughter of Zeus (Jupiter) and Demeter (Ceres).
 After Persephone was abducted by Hades (Pluto), she became his wife.
 Upon Demeter's request, Hades accepted to allow Persephone to leave the Underworld and stay with her mother during half of the year, which Persephone agreed on.
 Proserpina is simultaneously Venus' complement and her reverse, just like Pluto is Mars' complement and his reverse.